 I am able to keep my use of electricity low

-because I use all of these carefully and sparingly.
+because I use all of these carefully.

 And when I am not home, none of these is operating.

 Only my refrigerator and my electric clocks

 When you look around your own home,

 you will probably find that you have the same devices using